 Fig 5.3 Account Creation sub-process

 4. Once the account of the customer is successfully created or found (in case of old customers), order is created in the system followed by order validation and execution process.

 5. Before actual execution of an order, a mandatory check is performed for the customer in the billing system.
 This check includes checking customer's balance, credit limit, etc. Billing connector is used for the purpose.

 6. If customer's credentials are found valid then an Inventory check is done in Inventory management system and relevant inventory/devices are marked reserved for the order.

 7. Inventory booking is followed by Physical Installation of devices, which are must for the service provisioning at client's site.

 8. A network engineer’s visit is scheduled for physical installation of device or customer premise’s equipment (CPE)

-9. A provisioning followed by activation of services is done for the order.
-Provisioning includes configuring devices, network equipments, etc. for the services and then activation of customer services is done.
+9. Provisioning followed by activation of services is done for the order.
+Provisioning includes configuring devices, network equipment, etc. for the services and then activation of customer services is done.
 Here, Provisioning connector invokes various provisioning related services provided by the Provisioning system.
-As a standard approach Provisioning adapter uses its Out Adapter and puts the result back in Application queue.
+As a standard approach Provisioning adapter uses its Out Adapter and puts the result back in Application Queue.